 Once the team is established, team members should review available information on the elements of EMS, ISMS, and the requirements and approaches for integration.
-Many commercial, as well as government training organizations offer training on EMSs.
+Many commercial and government training organizations offer training on EMSs.

-7.3 Task 3-Conducting the ISMS/EMS Gap Analysis
+7.3 TASK 3-CONDUCTING THE ISMS/EMS GAP ANALYSIS

 As a first step, the ISMS/EMS team should conduct a gap analysis to establish the existing site EMS baseline.
-This is achieved by comparing the requirements set out in DOE O 450.1 against existing site management system descriptions, policies and procedures.
-The gap analysis will determine what EMS elements are already in place, and to what degree EMS requirements are addressed by existing ISMS procedures.
-For example, the gap analysis will determine whether there is a documented procedure for providing training, and whether programs and procedures are effectively integrated and operating as parts of a comprehensive, coordinated system.
-Having done this comparison, the ISMS/EMS team can determine which elements must be expanded, supplemented or established to fully conform to DOE O 450.1.
-(Note that this gap analysis does not identify the organization's environmental aspects; this is done later, in the early stages of planning .)
-In general the gap analysis should:
+This is achieved by comparing the requirements set out in DOE O 450.1 against existing site management system descriptions, policies, and procedures.
+The gap analysis will determine what EMS elements are already in place and to what degree EMS requirements are addressed by existing ISMS procedures.
+For example, the gap analysis will determine whether there is a documented procedure for providing training and whether programs and procedures are effectively integrated and operating as parts of a comprehensive, coordinated system.
+Having done this comparison, the ISMS/EMS team can determine which elements must be expanded, supplemented, or established to fully conform to DOE O 450.1.
+(Note that this gap analysis does not identify the organization's environmental aspects; this is done later, in the early stages of planning.)
+In general the gap analysis should do the following.

-- X Assess whether existing programs, procedures and controls fully address the EMS elements required by DOE O 450.1. - X Identify any need for new or revised programs and procedures. - X Establish whether the significant environmental aspects (operational influences on the environment) of site/organization activities, products or services have been identified. - X Identify whether measurable goals, objectives and targets have been established to address the significant environmental aspects of the site's activities products and services.
+- Assess whether existing programs, procedures, and controls fully address the EMS elements required by DOE O 450.1. - Identify any need for new or revised programs and procedures.

+• Establish whether the significant environmental aspects (operational influences on the environment) of site/organization activities, products, or services have been identified.

+Identify whether measurable goals, objectives, and targets have been established to address the significant environmental aspects of the site's activities, products, and services.

-Attachment 1 provides an example of a gap analysis questionnaire that is based on the ISMS/EMS integration process discussed in Section 6 and which also includes requirements from DOE O 450.1.
+Attachment 1 provides an example of a gap analysis questionnaire that is based on the ISMS/EMS integration process discussed in section 6 and which also includes requirements from DOE O 450.1.
 The gap analysis may include more detailed questions to assess the operational status of system components and other arrangements for regulatory compliance or for control of environmental exposures.
 DOE sites have the option of conducting a gap analysis as part of their annual ISMS review.

-7.4 Task 4-Defining the Scope of the ISMS/EMS
+7.4 TASK 4-DEFINING THE SCOPE OF THE ISMS/EMS